SuperMarcus/NineAnimator/README.md

 will show up on the dock (iPad) or the task switcher of your other devices.
 You may tap on the icon to continue browsing or watching on the new device.

-To add a siri shortcut, navigate to the system preferences app.
+To add a siri shortcut, navigate to the system settings app.
 Find NineAnimator under the root menu, tap `Siri & Search`, then tap `Shortcuts`.

 ## Backup History and Playback Progresses